Last updated August 2023.

-Available rigging equipment is as follows:
+The rigging equipment available is as follows:

 Two electric scissor lifts and a cherry picker are available for lifting personnel within all lab areas.

-Wood fabrication area is equipped with the following:
+The wood fabrication area is equipped with the following:

 There are the two 7 x 7 meter shake table extension platforms available for each of the shake tables.
 The Platforms are of welded steel construction with a weight of approximately 9.8 tons.
 The extensions have painted top surface.

 The test floor is a five cell reinforced concrete box girder 40 ft.
 (12.2 m) long, 60 ft.
 (18.3 m) wide, and 8 ft.
 (2.5 m) overall in height.
 The thickness of the top test floor slab is 18 in.
 (46 cm).
 Tie down points consist of (4) 2 ½" holes which are arranged symmetrically in both directions.